4 Tips on Developing Stronger Studying Habits

 Tip #1 - Establish A Studying Corner In Your Home

-Some people overlook this but it’s concluded that the place where you study should be used ONLY for studying.
+Some people overlook this, but it’s concluded that the place you study should be used ONLY for studying.
 Make sure you have everything at hand (pens, pencils, highlighters).
 It’s also worth buying a studying lamp not only for better lighting.
-You see, when you sit in your studying corner and turn on the lamp when you see your books, pens and everything, your mind starts thinking only of studying and nothing else.
+When you sit in your studying corner and turn on the lamp when you see your books, pens, and everything, your mind starts thinking only of studying and nothing else.
 This is psychology right here.
 You need to trick your brain and put it in the right mood.

-When I first started I didn’t have a designated place to study.
-In fact, I studied on the kitchen table, bed, sofa, desk, basically everywhere and this had a big negative impact on my overall productivity.
-When you study in the bed you get sleepy because your brain is a master at making associations.
-This is why you need to have proper associations and shouldn’t mix things up.
+Having a designated place to study can greatly impact your overall productivity.
+Studying in the kitchen, on the sofa, or in bed is not a great idea.
+When you study in bed, you get sleepy because your brain is a master at making associations.
+This is why you need proper associations and shouldn’t mix things up.

-If you utilise this trick properly, you’ll get into studying mood with the click of your desk lamp that I mentioned earlier.
+If you utilise this trick properly, you’ll get into a studying mood with the click of your desk lamp that was mentioned earlier.

 It’s fine if you don’t have room in your home to create such a space.
 You might as well go to the library.
 Why?
 Because your brain associates it with studying, simple as that.

-Tip # 3 - Study Every Day!
-Repetition Is Key.
+Tip #2 - Study Every Day.
+Consistency Is Key.

 Now, this is obvious, isn't it?
 But do you actually do it?

-Make a studying plan.
-Decide on how many hours you have to spend a day in order to be prepared for all of the subjects on the next day.
-Use the weekends to catch up with tougher material or to find some additional information on the topics in the form of videos and articles to genuinely provoke interest in the matter.
+Set up a study schedule on how many hours you have to spend a day in order to be prepared for all of the subjects on the next day.
+Use the weekends to catch up with the study material or to find some additional information on the topics in the form of videos and articles to genuinely provoke interest in the matter.

 Tip # 4 - Study In The Same Hours Each Day

-Now this one is very interesting and applies not only for studying.
-I found it to be effective for working out too.
-Apparently, when you practice the same activity in the same hours every day your brain gets used to doing it and I found that if I skipped studying or sports I sort of missed it.
-As if something was missing.
+Now, this one is very interesting and applies not only to study.
+It can be effective for working out too.
+Apparently, when you practice the same activity for the same hours every day, your brain gets used to doing it, and if the activity is skipped, studying or sports, you’re left with the feeling something is missing.

-If you successfully implement these 4 tips you would quickly develop a strong habit for studying.
-If you manage to do this in the first 2 years of medical school it would be MUCH easier for you during the clinical years, where the workload but be bigger and you would actually have less time for studying.
+If you successfully implement these 4 tips, you will quickly develop effective study habits.
+If you manage to do this in the first 2 years of medical school, it will be MUCH easier for you during the clinical years, where the workload but be bigger, and you will actually have less time for studying.

-Make sure you start using those tactics right away and in less than 2 weeks you would start seeing the results!
+Make sure you start using those tactics right away, and in less than 2 weeks, you will start seeing the results!

 About Medlink Students